aqshalrzq/ui_profile/README.md

 - [url_launcher](https://pub.dev/packages/url_launcher)

 ### Open Source UI Profile App
-You can use this project and its status is open source in my github repository.
+<p style="text-align:justify">You can use this project and its status is open source in my github repository.
 If you want to use this project for learning or other things as long as it is used for good, I really like it.

-If you want to ask about this project, you can directly contact me on some of my social media in the profile section
+If you want to ask about this project, you can directly contact me on some of my social media in the profile section</p>